 Day 7: Take A Day Trip To The West of Icelend Or Remain Reykjavík –

-I had planned to end my own 1 week in Iceland by taking a day trip to explore the west and the Snæfellsnes Peninsula, where there’s more incredible natural landscapes to discover.
+I had planned to end my own 1 week in Iceland by taking a day trip to explore the west and the Snæfellsnes Peninsula, where there are more incredible natural landscapes to discover.
 This includes the imposing Gerðuberg Cliffs (a wall of basalt columns), Bjarnarfoss waterfall and the famous uniquely shaped Mt.
 Kirkjufell.

 Unfortunately, the small-group guided day trip that I’d booked with Viator got cancelled due to bad weather.
 A sudden snowstorm the night before meant a lot of the roads west were closed.
-Luckily I found that there was still plenty of things left to do within Reykjavík.
+Luckily I found that there were still plenty of things left to do within Reykjavík.
 In truth, you may find it more relaxing to finish your own Iceland itinerary with a less intensive day anyway.

 For example, I took the opportunity to tick off an experience I would have otherwise missed, going horse riding within the beautiful Icelandic scenery.
 Getting to meet some Icelandic horses, who are both hardy and adorably cute, was such a fun experience.